 3 T sugar

-1/4 t cardamon ( or pick another favorite spice instead)
+1/4 teaspoon cardamon ( or pick another favorite spice instead)

-mix the pears and lemon juice. add the rest of the ingredients in a bowl and taste.
-Add sugar if necessary. some berries are more tart and require a little more sugar.
+In a large bowl gently mix the pears and lemon juice, then add the rest of the filling ingredients and taste.
+Add sugar if necessary.
+Some berries are more tart and require a little more sugar.
 For a nice twist you could substitute a red wine for the lemon juice.
 You could also add a little bit of zest (orange or lemon)

-mix together sunning a wooden spoon or your fingers.
+To make the topping, mix topping ingredients together tin a medium bowl using a wooden spoon or your fingers.